About dokko

 Things that make me happy:

-Apart from scanning film and improving the scanner, I also work as a cinematographer and colourist for artist projects, and teach film and video at the Berlin University of the Arts.
+Apart from scanning film and improving the dokko scanner, I also work as a cinematographer and colourist for artist’ projects, and I teach film and video at the Berlin University of the Arts.

 About the Journey

-My interest for photography started when I got a camera from my godfather at age 16 and soon after, I delved into filmmaking, creating Super8 films with friends.
-I then started studying Physics at the ETH Zürich, but soon realised I rather wanted to dive deeper into the mysteries of moving pictures.
-So in 1999, I moved to Berlin to study cinematography at the dffb film academy.
+My interest for photography started when I received a photo camera from my godfather at 16 and soon after, I delved into filmmaking, creating Super8 films with friends.
+I began studying physics at ETH Zürich, but quickly realised I wanted to dive deeper into the mysteries of moving pictures.
+In 1999, I moved to Berlin to study cinematography at the DFFB film academy.
 It was there that I was first confronted the challenge of transforming analog film material into the digital realm.
-Working on student budgets, we couldn't afford using expensive film scanners and all the affordable options didn't really capture the essence of the originals.
+Working on student budgets, we couldn't afford using expensive film scanners and the affordable options didn't truly capture the essence of the originals.
 So I started to build my own scanner from secondhand industrial parts.
-Much to my surprise, the first attempt already produced better results than many professional services and after two years of improvements, it could compete with even the top-end systems (only at a much, much slower speed).
+Much to my surprise, the first attempt already produced results comparable to many professional services and after two years of improvements, it could compete with even the top-end systems (albeit at a much, much slower speed).

-When I got back into photography years later I faced a similar issue, however this time even the most expensive scanners turned out to be 20 years old and were completely outdated in terms of quality and workflow.
-Armed with my previous experience and more resources, I embarked on an extensive journey, combining my skills in optical physics, digital signal processing, programming and color correction to create the ultimate scan machine.
-Three years later, I achieved what I consider the new gold standard of modern film scanning, and which I'm excited to share with the world.
+Years later, when I returned to photography, I faced a similar issue.
+Only this time even the most expensive scanners were 20 years old and completely outdated in terms of quality and workflow.
+Armed with my previous experience and better resources, I embarked on an extensive journey, combining my knowledge of optical physics, digital signal processing, programming and color correction to create the ultimate scan machine.
+Three years later, I achieved what I consider a new gold standard for modern film scanning, and which I'm excited to share with the world.